Research Strategy Paper

 - Focus on practice sessions, practitioner workshops, team events, etc.

 - website and Research and Policy Unit micro-site

 - CJS workshops/symposiums (these build upon the foundation created by three recent inter-agency workshops held at Gravesend office, exploring as they did the subjects of probation values, probation identity, and the contemporary role of probation in the CJS)

 - social media platforms such as LinkedIn, Facebook, and Twitter

-- Trade journals such as Probation Quarterly magazine (two articles have been published to date) and the Criminal Justice Bulletin
+- Trade journals such as Probation Quarterly magazine (3 articles have been published to date) and the Criminal Justice Bulletin

 - Academic journals such as the Probation Journal